-Wisconsin–based Harley-Davidson is still the leading motorcycle manufacturer in the U.S. market, but H-D must be feeling its competitors breathing down its neck.
-Between January and December 2018, some 263,750 601+cc motorcycles were registered in the United States, while H-D's U.S. retail sales fell by about 10 percent to just under 132,900 in the 2018 fiscal year.
-H-D’s key competitors include Minnesota-based Polaris* Industries, Audi's Italian subsidiary Ducati, Germany-headquartered BMW, as well as Asian companies like Honda and Yamaha.
+Wisconsin–based Harley-Davidson is still the leading motorcycle manufacturer in the U.S. market, followed by its main competitor Honda.
+Between 2019 and 2020, H-D's U.S. retail sales fell by about 18 percent to just under 103,700 in the 2020 fiscal year.
+H-D’s key competitors include Minnesota-based Polaris Industries, Audi's Italian subsidiary Ducati, Germany-headquartered BMW, as well as Asian companies like Honda and Yamaha.
 These two firms are also among the leading motorcycle manufacturers worldwide.
-In the 2018 fiscal year, Honda sold around 19.6 million motorcycles worldwide and about 313,000 to motorcycle shoppers in North America, a volume which increased by 2,000 in 2021.
+In the 2020 fiscal year, Honda sold around 19.3 million motorcycles worldwide and about 330,000 to motorcycle shoppers in North America, a volume which increased by 2,000 in 2021.
 Honda was also the most stolen motorcycle make in the U.S. in 2019, behind Yamaha and H-D.